pvivancos/o3-dapi/packages/neo/docs/source/includes/_write.md

 | txid      | String | The transaction id of the send request which can be queried on the blockchain |
 | signedTx  | String | The serialized signed transaction                                             |

+#### Set script transaction attribute 0x20 according to the following conditions:
+- If triggerContractVerification is set to true, set 0x20 to scriptHash of the contract being invoked
+- If there is no fee, attachedAssets, or 'assetIntentOverrides', set 0x20 to the users address
+- If there are assetIntentOverrides but none of the inputs belong to the user address, set 0x20 to user address

 ### Error Response
 | Parameter   | Type    | Description                                  |
 |:----------- |:------- |:-------------------------------------------- |